John Henry Dunn: Return to England

 Dunn returned to England the following year with his family, including his new French-Canadian wife.
 He felt out of place in England, and wrote to Canadian friends that he would like to return to Montreal.
 He hoped for an appointment when LaFontaine and Baldwin returned to office in 1848, but in vain.
 He died in London in 1854.

 Family

 Dunn's first wife, Charlotte, died in 1835.
-In 1842, Dunn re-married, to Sophia Louisa Juchereau Duchesnay.
+In 1842, Dunn remarried, to Sophia Louisa Juchereau Duchesnay.
 She was a member of the Juchereau Duchesnay family in Quebec, daughter of A.N.J.
 Duchesnay, seigneur of Beauport.

 Dunn's son by his first wife, Lieutenant Alexander Roberts Dunn, an officer in the 11th Hussars (Prince Albert's Own) cavalry regiment, received the Victoria Cross for his valour as "the bravest of the brave" in the Charge of the Light Brigade at the Battle of Balaclava.
 Dunn did not live to see the award, having died six months before the battle.

 His daughter Louisa Dunn, daughter by his second wife, married Colonel William Henry Rodes Green, CB.
 Green was appointed a Major-General in 1875, and a Knight Commander of the Star of India in 1886.